cdmx-in/wappler_ac_ag_grid/README.md

   - **Field**: The column name to filter.
   - **Filter Type**: The type of filter to apply, options available are: "Starts With," "Less Than," "Date From," "Greater Than," "Equals," and "Contains."
   - **Filter Value**: The Value/Filter to be applied.

+### Set Sort Orders
+Toggle to enable or disable the feature.
+When enabled, users can set sort orders for columns.
+(Default: false)

+  **Custom Sort Orders**: A grid that allows you to define custom sort orders.
+  - **Field**: The column name to sort.
+  - **Sort Order**: Select Ascending or Descending Order for the Field."

 ---